mike94100/myrient-dl-script/README.md

 `myrient-dl.sh` downloads the ROMs as defined in the platform configuration files using [WGET](https://www.man7.org/linux/man-pages/man1/wget.1.html).

 ## To-Do
+- Windows support.
+My only computer runs Bazzite and couldn't test or work on Windows compatibility.
+I believe most dependencies can be installed on Windows, but it would likely be best to write Windows support using only default Windows functionality.
 - Support a single line 'curl' command for downloading ROMs
 - Batch generate Platform Configuration TOML files using pre-defined values for URL Path and file path
 - Batch generate multiple READMEs (already supports a single Meta-Configuration TOML that links to Platform TOML)